 For many of us, our clothing represents an important expression of our individuality.
-Sadly however, those people who select their clothing, and the places that they buy it from, based on sustainability criteria are still in the minority.
+However, those people who select their clothing, and the places that they buy it from, based on sustainability criteria are still in the minority.

-Yet the design, manufacturing and shipping of clothing has wide reaching sustainability impacts which span both the social and environmental spectrums.
+Yet the design, manufacturing and shipping of clothing has wide-reaching sustainability impacts which span both the social and environmental spectrums.
 For consumers, these impacts are becoming more apparent, thanks to the engagement of the mainstream media and key NGO lobbying groups in issues as diverse as Modern Day Slavery, use of hazardous substances that affect the health of textile workers, and emissions from factories and waste.

 At the end of November, the Ellen MacArthur Foundation launched a report entitled “A new textiles economy; redesigning fashion’s future”.
 This report highlights how the current clothing supply chain system operates in an almost completely linear way, which represents real sustainability challenges for the future.
 Currently, large amounts of non-renewable resources are extracted to produce clothes that are, thanks to the rise of fast fashion, often used for only a short time and after which the majority of materials disposed of to landfill or incinerated.

-Shockingly the report quantifies the impacts in very stark terms, stating that “more than US$500 billion of value is lost every year due to clothing underutilization and the lack of recycling” and that “total greenhouse gas emissions from textiles production, at 1.2 billion tonnes annually, are more than those of all international flights and maritime shipping combined”.

 Clothing sector thought leaders, including some of the largest global and national retail chains and their suppliers, are already looking to establish new business models, based on the principles of a circular economy.
+Shockingly the report quantifies the impacts in very stark terms, stating that “more than US$500 billion of value is lost every year due to clothing under-utilisation and the lack of recycling” and that “total greenhouse gas emissions from textiles production, at 1.2 billion tonnes annually, are more than those of all international flights and maritime shipping combined.”

 In this futuristic vision clothes, textiles and fibers are kept at their highest value during use and re-enter the economy afterwards, never ending up as waste.
 But transforming the industry requires innovation, collaboration, system-level change, and an unprecedented degree of commitment.

 “This report reimagines the textiles system.
 New business models, technological innovation, radical collaboration, and most importantly, rapid acceleration are critical steps the report identifies to catalyse this critical transformation.”

 We are helping our clients in a broad range of ways, from sustainability roles across the clothing supply chain to mainstream sustainability in their organisations and engaging their corporate boards using compelling business cases for change.
-We can also help to implement programmes of change management in collaboration with a wide variety of their stakeholders, and to monitor and report on their achievements.
+We can also help to implement programmes of change management in collaboration with a wide variety of their stakeholders and to monitor and report on their achievements.

-We, and they, strongly believe that as demand for clothing will continue to grow in the future, driven particularly by demand in emerging markets such as Asia and Africa (the MacArthur Foundation estimates that total clothing sales could reach 160 million tonnes in 2050 which is more than three times today’s amount) new business models which embrace circularity are the only way that the fashion industry can continue to deliver to meet its consumer demands and at the same time address pressing business priorities.
+We, and they, strongly believe that as demand for clothing will continue to grow in the future, driven particularly by demand in emerging markets such as Asia and Africa (the EMF estimates that total clothing sales could reach 160 million tonnes in 2050 which is more than three times today’s amount) new business models which embrace circularity are the only way that the fashion industry can continue to deliver to meet its consumer demands and at the same time address pressing business priorities.